 A 2.4 GHz Wi-Fi network with a WPA/WPA2 protocol.

-Wyze devices need to be connected to a 2.4 GHz WiFi network with a WPA/WPA2 protocol.
-Wyze Devices cannot be connected to a 5 GHz network.
+Almost all Wyze devices need to be connected to a 2.4 GHz WiFi network with a WPA/WPA2 protocol.
+The only Wyze device that has the ability to work on a 5 GHz network is Wyze Video Doorbell Pro.
 Keep the following in mind when checking what type of router you have:

 - Newer routers are often dual-band, with 2.4 GHz and 5 GHz bands.